LGhassen/Deferred/Readme.md

 ## Testing stencil values

-For testing/checking stencil values in a post effect, combine the stencil bits you want to test for, use that as ReadMask and verify that the result is superior to zero, using Comp and Ref as seen in https://docs.unity3d.com/Manual/SL-Stencil.html
+For testing/checking stencil values in a post effect, multiple approaches can be used as seen in https://docs.unity3d.com/Manual/SL-Stencil.html

-Examples:
-To check for Parts:
+Here are examples to check for the surfaces above or combinations of them

+### Checking for parts only
+Check only for value 1

             Stencil
             {
-                ReadMask 8
-                Comp Greater
-                Ref 0
+                Ref 1
+                Comp Equal
+                ReadMask 35
                 Pass Keep
             }

-To check for Scenery and terrain, combine bits 2 and 0:
+### Checking for PQS only
+Check only for value 2

             Stencil
             {
-                ReadMask 5
-                Comp Greater
-                Ref 0
+                Ref 2
+                Comp Equal
+                ReadMask 35
                 Pass Keep
             }

-To check for terrain and only terrain
+### Checking for Scenery only
+Check only for value 3

             Stencil
             {
-                ReadMask 1
+                Ref 3
                 Comp Equal
+                ReadMask 35
+                Pass Keep
+            }
+### Checking for Parallax grass only
+Check only for value 4

+            Stencil
+            {
+                Ref 4
+                Comp Equal
+                ReadMask 35
+                Pass Keep
+            }

+### Checking for PQS or scenery but not grass
+Check for values less or equal to 3 greater than 1

+            Stencil
+            {
                 Ref 1
+                Comp Less
+                ReadMask 3
+                Pass Keep
+            }
+### Checking for PQS or scenery or grass
+Check for values less or equal to 7 greater than 1

+            Stencil
+            {
+                Ref 1
+                Comp Less
+                ReadMask 35
+                Pass Keep
+            }
+### Checking for grass or scenery but not PQS
+Check for values less or equal to 7 greater than 2

+            Stencil
+            {
+                Ref 2
+                Comp Less
+                ReadMask 35
                 Pass Keep
             }